Abdullahalhijris/Assignment/README.md

-You have to to migration befote run the program
+You have to do migration befote run the program